Economical Reverse trike

 Total this vehicle weights in at 322 pounds with gas, and that’s with a steel frame.

-Both sides are held down with Velcro and swing open for maintenance or tire repair.
+Both side panels are held down with Velcro and swing open for maintenance or flat tire repair.

 The interior is 22″ wide at the panels.
 Not much room to move around.
 The tiller steering helps getting in and out of the cockpit.